 Regular Care and Maintenance for Kittens and Cats

 Before you commit to getting a cat or kitten, consider the regular care and maintenance that they are going to need.
+Once you’ve made the decision to bring a new feline friend into your home, picking a cat name is important because it gives your new cat their own special identity.
+It helps you know and connect with them better, keeps their records accurate, and can be really helpful in emergencies.
 On a daily basis, you will need to:

 - Make sure that your cat has fresh food and water